nunomrm/OMesh2KRAKEN/README.md

+# OMesh2KRAKEN

-# OMesh2KRAKEN: A tool for mesh generation with OceanMesh2D for underwater acoustic modeling with KRAKEN
+OMesh2KRAKEN: A tool for mesh generation with OceanMesh2D for underwater acoustic modeling with KRAKEN

-version 0.1 August 2022
+version 1.0 September 2022

-OMesh2Kraken is under development by Nuno Monteiro (nunom@ua.pt) and Tiago Oliveira (toliveira@ua.pt) at the University of Aveiro.
+OMesh2Kraken is under development by Nuno Monteiro (nunom@ua.pt) and Tiago Oliveira (toliveira@ua.pt).
 OMesh2KRAKEN is distributed under the GNU Public License.

 ## Dependencies
  * MATLAB (only the R2021b version was tested)